ecmwf/eccodes-python/eccodes/highlevel/_bufr/TOUR.md

 ...
 ```
 `as_dict()` provides many useful options such as listing keys with their rank
-prefixes or changing the depth of expansion of hierarhical data section blocks.
+prefixes or changing the depth of expansion of hierarchical data section blocks.

 ### Getting and setting values